 Eligible students must:

 - Be enrolled in, and attending a high school (Senior, Junior, or Sophomore level) and be on track for graduation

 - Enter the joint enrolment program with, and maintain, a 3.0 GPA or higher

-- Submit official high school transcript, as per standard application process
+- Submit official high school transcript, as per the standard application process

-- Submit PSAT, SAT, ACT, or CLT standardized test results, and meet the college entry benchmark for basic reading and math
+- Submit PSAT, SAT, or ACT standardized test results, and meet the college entry benchmark for basic reading and math

 - Submit a recommendation from the High School Principal, along with proper parental consent and statement of financial responsibility